c4s4/neon/doc/usermanual.md

 Template build files are named with *tpl* extension so that they are identified as templates, but otherwise they are plain old build files.

-Note that can also invoke templates with a shot name.
+Note that you can also invoke templates with a short name.
 Thus you can invoke template *foo/bar/spam.tpl* with `neon -template spam`, provided that there is only one template named *spam.tpl* in your repository.

 *Enjoy!*